eleda77/eleda77.github.io/docs/vocab_list.md

 **cartouche** - a carved tablet or drawing representing a scroll with rolled-up ends, used ornamentally or bearing an inscription, also ornate frame

+**cassandraic** - prophesying doom

 **cassock** - that thing you see priests and choir members wear in church

+**catenary** - a curve formed by a wire, rope, or chain hanging freely from two points and forming a U shape

 **catkin** - a downy, hanging flowering spike of trees such as willow and hazel, pollinated by the wind